Upcoming safety equipment changes

 In protected waters

-When operating in rivers, lakes, estuaries, harbours and waters within 400 metres from the shore in unprotected waters it will not be mandatory but strongly recommended to carry or wear safety equipment.
+When operating in rivers, lakes, dams, estuaries, harbours and waters within 400 metres from the shore in the ocean it is recommended you carry a lifejacket (Level 50s or higher) for each person on board.

 In unprotected waters

-- A lifejacket (Level 50S or higher) will be required to be carried for everyone on board a vessel greater than 4.8 metres.
+• A lifejacket (Level 50S or higher) must be worn by everyone on board vessels less than 4.8 metres.

-- You will be required to carry at least 2 handheld red flares and 2 handheld orange flares.
-An
+• You must carry at least 2 handheld red flares and 2 handheld orange flares.
+Parachute flares may be used instead of the red handheld but only until 1 September 2026.

-- EVDS may be carried instead of flares if a GPS-enabled EPIRB is carried or GPS-enabled PLB is worn.
+• Electronic Visual Distress Signals (EVDS) may be carried instead of flares only if a GPS-enabled EPIRB is carried or GPS-enabled PLB is worn.

 Frequently asked questions

-The following frequently asked questions relate to upcoming changes to the required safety equipment for recreational vessels including PWCs and paddle craft, sailboards, tenders, sailing dinghies and other non-registrable craft.
+The following frequently asked questions relate to the safety equipment requirements for registrable vessels, including personal water craft (PWC), and non-registrable vessels including sailboards, kiteboards, windsurfers, paddle craft, tenders and sailing dinghies.

 When will the new safety equipment requirements apply?